 Before we can bring it to the club, there are following concerns to be addressed first:

-* When powered, the movement of the primary axes is completely noiseless.
-This is because these are linear servo motors optimised for ultrasonic research and hence optimised for not generating acoustic noise (which would interfere with measurements).
-These kind of motors are very unlike stepper motors (which would buzz).
+* When powered, the movement of the primary axes is mostly noiseless.
+This is because these are linear servo motors optimised for ultrasonic research and hence optimized for not generating acoustic noise (which would interfere with measurements).
+These kind of motors are very *unlike* stepper motors (which would buzz).

-* a spark erosion processor: In such case, there is no dust, no noise, and the end product could be of extremely high quality (injection moulds are often finished with this technique).
-This method is limited by the available electric power, and in general, very slow.
+* A spark erosion processor (EDM): In such case, there is no dust, no noise, and the end product could be of extremely high quality (injection moulds are often finished with this technique).
+This method is in general, very slow, but on the up side, it is noiseless and easy on the enviroment.
 EM interference can be managed by enclosing the working area in a Faraday cage.
 Budgetary cost: Unknown, but no less than 500gbp.

-The risks are mostly similar to the ones coming from a regular 3D printer (that is already there) or the motorized table saw, which is also already there.
+The risks are mostly similar to the ones coming from a regular 3D printer (that we already have in the club) and less than the motorized table saw that is also already there.